base/web/README.md

 ## Projects

-There are three projects which can be run individually.
+There are three projects that can be run individually.

 ### Web